sirjaey/AltSchool-Second-Semester-Exam/README.md

 - Tailwind CSS v4

-- React Query — for fetching and caching todos
+- TanStack Query — for fetching and caching todos

 - React Router — for routing